 Part 3:

-Make a change that is significant enough so you would see how the daily trend for installs/actions/purchases is moving.
+Make a change that is significant enough so you can see how the daily trend for installs/actions/purchases is moving.

 Part 4: